-Small employer HRAs or QSEHRAs (Qualified Small Employer Health Reimbursement Arrangements) allow small businesses without group health plans to set aside money, tax-free, for employees to use toward medical expenses—including the cost of buying health insurance.
-Here’s what you need to know about QSEHRAs.
+Small employer HRAs or QSEHRAs (Qualified Small Employer Health Reimbursement Arrangements) allow small businesses without group health plans to set aside money, tax-free, for employees to use toward medical expenses – including the cost of buying health insurance.
+Here’s what small business owners need to know about QSEHRAs.

-- the amount of the payments and reimbursements for any year do not exceed $4,950 for employee-only arrangements or $10,000 for arrangements that provide for payments and reimbursements of expenses of family members.
-These amounts are adjusted for inflation annually for tax years after 2016.
-For 2018, the maximum dollar amount for employee-only arrangements is $5,050 ($4,950 in 2017).
-The maximum dollar amount for arrangements that provide for payments and reimbursements for expenses of family members is $10,250 ($10,050 in 2017).
+- The amount of the payments and reimbursements for any year do not exceed inflation-adjusted amounts for payments and reimbursements of expenses.
+For 2022, the maximum dollar amount for employee-only arrangements is $5,450.
+The maximum dollar amount for arrangements that provide for payments and reimbursements for expenses of family members is $11,050.

 Which Employers Qualify?